1. Introduction to Eva Hashiguchi's story and the Incarceration of Japanese and Japanese Americans during WWII

 7. Discuss the country's apology and reparations against the injustices committed against Japanese Americans

-• Explore WWII artifacts, gaining insight on racial prejudice, wartime hysteria, and life in the internment camps through object-based inquiry.
+• Explore WWII artifacts, gaining insight on racial prejudice, wartime hysteria, and life in the incarceration camps through object-based inquiry.

-• Analyze primary sources including archival video, editorial cartoons, photographs, etc. related to Japanese internment and Japanese Americans in the military.
+• Analyze primary sources including archival video, editorial cartoons, photographs, etc. related to Japanese incarceration and Japanese Americans in the military.

-• View an in-depth personal account of a Japanese American and her life before, during and after Internment.
+• View an in-depth personal account of a Japanese American and her life before, during and after Incarceration.

-• Understand the internment of Japanese Americans was a violation of civil rights and the U.S. Constitution based on wartime hysteria, enduring racism, political pressures and failure of leadership.
+• Understand the incarceration of Japanese Americans was a violation of civil rights and the U.S. Constitution based on wartime hysteria, enduring racism, political pressures and failure of leadership.